Skip to content

 vetted chauffeurs on payroll

-Every Marquee chauffeur on a brewery tour sits on payroll as a vetted chauffeur rather than a 1099 gig contractor.
-Payroll runs through the company, workers' comp covers on-duty tasting-room waits, and the $1 million commercial liability policy extends to every Oregon brewery tour ride.
+Every Marquee chauffeur on a tour sits on payroll as a vetted chauffeur rather than a 1099 gig contractor.
+Payroll runs through the company, workers' comp covers on-duty tasting-room waits, and the $1 million commercial liability policy extends to every ride.
 The employment relationship means the driver answers to Marquee leadership for conduct, punctuality at pFriem or Deschutes Public House, and proper staging during a Breakside flight rather than operating under a looser gig arrangement with surge pricing at shift change.

 Tour-ready 35-point inspection

-Every Marquee vehicle clears a tour-ready 35-point inspection before the first brewery tour booking of the day.
+Every Marquee vehicle clears a tour-ready 35-point inspection before the first booking of the day.
 The checklist covers tire pressure, brake response, fluid levels, cabin cleanliness, seatbelt function, cooler temperature, and climate controls.
 Tire chains ride in the trunk from November through March for the Cascade pass run to Bend and the I-84 Gorge climb into Hood River during winter storms.
 Monthly detail keeps the interior clean, and the cargo bay stays free of scent so growler purchases ride back without transferring aroma to the cabin.

 $1M liability and Oregon PUC since 2018

 Marquee Chauffeur has held Oregon Public Utility Commission licensing since 2018 as a for-hire passenger carrier with continuous renewal and clean compliance records.
-The $1 million commercial liability policy covers every brewery tour ride, which matters on a designated-driver booking where the passenger profile involves alcohol consumption between stops.
+The $1 million commercial liability policy covers every ride, which matters on a designated-driver booking where the passenger profile involves alcohol consumption between stops.
 Corporate travel managers booking a Mercedes-Benz Sprinter team-building tour receive the PUC certificate, W-9, and insurance documentation within an hour of the first booking request.

 Vehicle fit for group beer tours